All Butter Pie Crust

 Cons of all butter pie crust: they tend to shrink more when baked and don’t hold their shape as well

-Cons of a butter and shortening pie crust: not everyone likes to use shortening or keeps it on hand
+Cons of butter and shortening pie crust: not everyone likes to use shortening or keeps it on hand

 top view of all butter pie crust